Stephen13F/Stephen13F.github.io/_drafts/washing.markdown

 After rinsing your flask clean (and making sure your hands are suds-free), rinse it again with distilled water.
 This should wash away any ions from the tap water.
 A quick rinse will suffice.

 Finally, wash with acetone once more.
 This is to remove the water.
 Dry it with a compressed air gun.
 The outside you can get away with just drying with a paper towel and not rinsing with acetone (though I would rinse around the lip and neck to be safe).
 If you still see liquid rivules or droplets after a while blowing it dry, it's probably water, so just give it another quick rinse and start drying again.
+Make sure you hold the glassware carefully and avoid inserting the nozzle of the air gun into the spouts of funnels etc. I have broken at least two glass funnels when drying because they have slipped out of my hands.
+It is a good idea to dry your gloves or replace them entirely before drying (both to avoid getting water back onto the glass. but also so they're less slippery).

 Leave your glassware drying on paper towel, openings of rbfs etc facing down so any lingering solvent drips out and doesn't pool inside.
 Make sure to put them away after they're fully dry.

 If something is really stuck on, you can apply some elbow grease: soak a paper towel in acetone (or any appropriate solvent), wrap it around the end of a bent spatula, then stick it in the flask and scrub.
 If this fails, try sonicating with solvent inside, or using a bottle brush (though you should clean that before using it on any other glassware).
 Sometimes I'll use detergent and solvent mixed together and scrub, or use soapy water and then pour it into my aqueous waste container.
 Try to avoid pouring organic compounds with questionable safety down the drain.

-<h1>Glass Frits/h1>
+<h1>Glass Frits</h1>

 This applies to anything with fritted glass.
 Wash by spraying solvent and running the vacuum to suck it down (or letting it drip through).
 I advise a mix of solvents of different types, but usually methanol and acetone will get used.
 For frits which can be attached to a vacuum, add some soapy water and pull that through then rinse with distilled water followed by acetone.
 Make sure you empty the flask collecting the washes before and after you use water (do not pour water into your organic waste).
 A good solvent to end on is petroleum spirits because it will easily evaporate (glass frits are a pain to dry with an air gun): just leave it under vacuum for a while and it should be dry.

+A stained frit can be cleaned by pouring some acid into it and holding the frit above a beaker overnight.
+The acid will slowly drip through the frit into the beaker, leaving it clean.
+Please use normal acid (e.g. H<sub>2</sub>SO<sub>4</sub>) before you try anything crazy like aqua regia (or worse, pirahna solution).
+Also please put up a notice warning people you're using acid.
+Acids are dangerous.

 <h1>NMR Tubes and caps</h1>